janealsh/jalshihabi/content/post/161-design-project/index.md

 title: "SYDE 161 Design Project"
 subtitle: "The process of building the wheel hoe."
 summary: "For our SYDE 161 (Introduction to Design) course, we were tasked with making a gardening tool for an alien species called the TsTsians.
-The desing process spanned four months; here's what happened."
+The design process spanned four months; here's what happened."
 authors: [Jane Al-Shihabi]
 tags: [ML]
 categories: []